SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 are not focusing on for these exercises.

-If you are using `VScode` then we recommend installing the [VScode docker extension](https://code.visualstudio.com/docs/containers/overview) for easy getting an overview of which images have been building and which are running.
+If you are using `VScode` then we recommend installing the [VScode docker extension](https://code.visualstudio.com/docs/containers/overview) for easily getting an overview of which images have been building and which are running.
 Additionally, the extension named *Dev Containers* may also be beneficial for you to download.

 1. Start by [installing docker](https://docs.docker.com/get-docker/).
 How much trouble you need to go through depends on your operating system.
-For Windows and Mac, we recommend they install *Docker Desktop*, which comes with a graphical user interface (GUI) for quickly viewing docker images and docker containers currently built/in use.
+For Windows and Mac, we recommend you install *Docker Desktop*, which comes with a graphical user interface (GUI) for quickly viewing docker images and docker containers currently built/in use.
     Windows users that have not installed WSL yet are going to have to do it now (as docker needs it as a backend for starting virtual machines) but you do not need to install docker in WSL.
 After installing docker we recommend that